duvivier/sikumiut/README.md

 ```

 6. The file browser in jupyter will use whatever directory you ran "jupyter lab" from as
   the root directory.
-Be sure you're in the notebooks directory
+You should already be in the sikumiut directory and this should work fine.

 ```
-cd sikumiut/cesm_activities
+cd sikumiut
 ```

 6. Run jupyter by entering the following command.
 It should open a window in an internet browser.